 The official policy regarding software installation and updating is simple: All software is to be installed and updated using only the Synaptic Package Manager.
 If there is a package you want to see that is not in the repository, simply request that package in the PCLinuxOS Forums.

 While you can add third party software such as required proprietary drivers to get some devices working, Texstar and others do not recommend you do so.
 This is because of potential and possible conflicts with the software provided in the official repository, as well as some security risks involved with installing third party software, especially from sources that may or may not be trustworthy.

 This does not mean you cannot add third party software to PCLinuxOS, or compile a source package for that matter.
 If you choose to do so, you are doing it at your own risk.
 In addition, that software will not be supported in the PCLinuxOS forum.

-For software packages such as Eclipse, which come in a tarball and are Java applications, I recommend installing these in an empty directory within your home directory.
+For software packages such as Eclipse (if you want the latest version), which come in a tarball and are Java applications, I recommend installing these in an empty directory within your home directory.
 For example: ~/eclipse.

 Traditionally, the /usr/local and /opt directories are ideal for third party software installation.
 This is true for PCLinuxOS with a few exceptions (notably the Acrobat Reader, OpenOffice.org, and LibreOffice, which always uses the /opt directory for installation, especially when they are installed from RPM packages).

 The best place to install third party binaries is ~/bin.
 (Yes, you must create this directory from within your home directory, as ~/bin is not present after installing PCLinuxOS to your hard drive.)

 By using /usr/local and ~/bin, you ensure that third party software will not interfere with your PCLinuxOS installation.
 If you choose to use /opt, check the contents of that directory to be sure there is not already a software package with the same name in the /opt directory so that your third party package installation does not conflict with anything in your PCLinuxOS installation.